aneagoie/security-client-exercise/README.md

 # security-client-exercise
-For Udemy course - Security
+For ZTM course - Security

 Run in conjunction with security-server-exercise repo